tonimelisma/mail/GOOGLE.md

         * Both implementations are properly bound in their respective modules for dependency injection.

 ## II.
-Remaining Implementation Phases
+Implementation Phases Status

-The primary focus is now on integrating the refactored Google authentication and authorization logic into the data layer and UI.

 ### Phase 2: Integrate Google Logic into Data Layer Repositories